Recycled River by Youth Employment Academy PS You Are Here project - 1440x700

 Planning & Personnel

-• Project management, administrative support, hired contractors, volunteer coordinator, community organizer, etc.
+• Volunteer coordinator, community organizer, etc.

 Professional Services

-• Permits (parks, construction, etc.)
+• Permits (parks, construction, right of way, etc.)

 • Professional consultants (designer, engineer, artist, etc.)

-Material, Supplies & Maintenance
+Materials, Supplies & Maintenance

 • Art supplies (paint, printing, etc.)